If you’re looking for a large handset, jam-packed with top-tier specs and features, the Samsung Galaxy Note 8 might just be the phone for you.

 - Streaming TV or films every day, listening to podcasts on the go, downloading lots of files - Get a heavier allowance, perhaps 10GB or more.
 You could even go for unlimited data if you're a big mobile internet user.

 Indeed, although unlimited data deals are available on mobile contracts, only a couple of networks provide them.
 And, although they can be expensive, it's worth it if you know you'll be constantly watching, streaming, and downloading on your Galaxy Note 8.
+Find out more about how much data you need.

 More phones like the Galaxy Note 8